 - What if I miss a dose?

 - When should I call in about side effects or problems?

 - Are there alternative medications to choose from?

 - How long will I need to take these medications?

 - Are there any programs for obtaining medications at no charge or at a discount?

-- If you experience any unusual side effects, notify your transplant team.
+If you have any unusual side effects, tell your transplant team immediately